top of page

 The prize:

-3 workshopping sessions with Miranda Hill (in person or online)
+3 workshopping sessions with Niki Johnson (in person or online)

 Tickets to the premiere, (no flights or accomodation can be provided)